madisonmay/Asciify_Final/README.md

 export PATH="<path>:$PATH"
 ```

-### Executables
+### User-executed Files

+- setup.py - used to install dependencies and grant permission to executables
-- asciify - main wrapper for conversion of videos, images, and folders to edge-detected ascii art
+- asciify - main wrapper for conversion of videos, images, and folders to an edge-detected -ascii art file
-- textify - for internal use only, handles the majority of processing workload for asciify
 - test_images - used to determine the ideal white threshold value for a video
+- fast_asciify - wrapper for printing gradient ascii in the terminaleo

+### Internal Files

+- textify - handles the majority of processing workload for asciify
+- asciifile - handles file and link processing for fast_asciify
+- trifecta - handles trifecta mode for fast_asciify webcam processing

 ### C++ Files